Methodology

 Benchmark inputs that should be visible

-These are the public LoadStrike surfaces that future benchmark pages should reference directly.
+These are the public LoadStrike surfaces that a trustworthy benchmark explanation should reference directly.

 Cluster overview